rbrasho/MarsRover/README.md

 # MarsRover
-Mars Rover problem solution in C#.
+Mars Rover problem solution in C#. (.Net 5.0 and xUnit)

 ## Problem
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is